Isaac the Blind

-Isaac the Blind (רַבִּי יִצְחַק סַגִּי נְהוֹר Rabbī Yīṣḥaq Saggī Nəhōr, literally "Rabbi Isaac, blind person"; c.
+Isaac the Blind (רַבִּי יִצְחַק סַגִּי נְהוֹר Rabbī Yīṣḥaq Saggī Nəhōr, literally "Rabbi Isaac, of much light"; c.
 1160–1235 in Provence, France), was a French rabbi and a famous writer on Kabbalah (Jewish mysticism).
 The Aramaic epithet "Saggi Nehor" means "of Much Light" in the sense of having excellent eyesight, an ironic euphemism for being blind.
 Some historians suspect him to be the author of the Book of the Bahir, an important early text of Kabbalah.
 Others (especially Gershom Scholem, see his Origins of the Kabbalah, p.
 253) characterize this view as an "erroneous and totally unfounded hypothesis".

-Isaac was the son of the famous talmudist, Abraham ben David of Posquières (Raavad).
+Isaac was the son of the famous talmudist Abraham ben David of Posquières (Raavad).

 The Bahir first appeared in the Middle Ages, around 1200 CE in France.
 It discusses a number of ideas that became important for Kabbalah, and even though the origins of the anonymous work are obscure, there were important Kabbalists who were writing at the same time in France.
 The most influential of these was Isaac the Blind.